dalong0514/readnotes/20210106计算原文/2021044Cross-Platform-Desktop-Applications/2021044Cross-Platform-Desktop-Applications0101.md

 NW.js provides a large API for getting access to OS features, which do the following:

- Control the size and behavior of the app's window  Display a native toolbar on the app window with menu items  Add context menus in the app window area on right-click  Add a tray app item in the OS's tray menu  Access the OS clipboard, read the contents, and even set the contents  Open files, folders, and URLs on the computer using their default apps  Insert notifications via the OS's notification system
+1 Control the size and behavior of the app's window.

+2 Display a native toolbar on the app window with menu items.

+3 Add context menus in the app window area on right-click.

+4 Add a tray app item in the OS's tray menu.

+5 Access the OS clipboard, read the contents, and even set the contents.

+6 Open files, folders, and URLs on the computer using their default apps.

+7 Insert notifications via the OS's notification system.

 As you can see from the preceding list, there are a lot of things you can do within NW.js that web browsers cannot do.
 For example, web browsers don't have direct access to files on the desktop or the contents of the clipboard due to security restrictions that web browsers implement to protect users from sites with malicious intent.
 In the case of NW.js, because the app runs on the user's computer, it's granted a level of access where the user trusts the app.
 This means that you can do things like access the files that are on the user's computer, create new files and folders, and more.
 These features allow the developer to create desktop apps that fit well with the user's OS and do things that web apps can't do (or at least not as easily) — and the user trusts the app to be responsible and not do anything malicious.